Physical Therapist Assistant

 The PTA department is located on the 3rd floor of the General Studies Building at the Shelby-Hoover Campus in Suite 316.
 The PTA lab is furnished with equipment and supplies reflective of current patient care.
 The first floor library carries essential therapy resources including The Rehabilitation Reference Center.
 Faculty includes three full-time members, adjunct faculty members and guest lecturers.
 The faculty to student ratio is 1:12 or less in laboratory experiences.

 The PTA Program at Jefferson State Community College continually strives to improve the process of providing quality physical therapist assistant education.
 Your feedback is a critical component to improving our services.
-Please download, complete and mail or fax the Comment Form directly to the program coordinator.
+Please click here and submit your comments directly to the program coordinator.
 Thank you for taking the time to provide feedback.